-Forth Valley College is working with NHS Forth Valley and the University of Stirling to establish the UK's first University College Hospital partnership.
-This regional partnership will work together to achieve targeted outcomes that will improve the health of local communities.
+Forth Valley College has worked with NHS Forth Valley and the University of Stirling to establish the UK's first University College Hospital partnership.
+This regional partnership is working together to achieve targeted outcomes that will improve the health of local communities.
 The partnership aims to establish learning and skills pathways that support progression to higher education and employment and will also develop career pathways and progression opportunities for people working in health and social care across the region.
-The planned launch date of the partnership is April 2022.